antonlam/video-editing-for-python/README.md

 ***************************************
 Initial setup

-Create file "tools" and "segment"
+Create folders "tools" and "segment"

 Install ffmpeg in https://ffmpeg.org/download.html and save it in the file "tools"